Even before we set off on our overlanding Africa adventure, volunteering with monkeys in South Africa was on our wish list.

 Your volunteer donations go towards your accommodation and food costs as well as providing a means to continue South African wildlife conservation efforts.

-Additionally, many organisations have donation pages, so even if you can’t physically volunteer in South Africa and would like like to help there are options.
+Additionally, many organisations have donation pages, so even if you can’t physically volunteer in South Africa and would like to help there are options.

 We absolutely loved the experience of volunteering with animals in South Africa and also working alongside other volunteers and those who dedicate so much to wildlife conservation projects.